rajeshkumar14mca/JPMC_Coding_Assignment/README.md

 Market value for both ‘eligible’ & ‘ineligible’ positions = quantity x price

 Having some doubt in Market value, I assumed market value also Sum of all positions in a given account.
 Having doubt in calculation for Collateral value and Market value.
-Did all the calulation using USD and finaly convert into given currency
+Did all the calulation using USD and finaly convert into given currency.
+Based on the sample data, task developed.

 Path
 ===========